dsa110/dsa110-nsfrb/nsfrb/README.md

 - `outputlogging.py`: This manages logging of output from each subsystem.
 Log files (aside from the process server logs) are in the `dsa110-nsfrb-logfiles` directory.
 - `noise.py`: This manages creation and updating of noise statistics for the NSFRB images
 - `jax_funcs.py`: This contains functions compiled using JAX's Just-In-Time compilation strategy (see https://jax.readthedocs.io/en/latest/jit-compilation.html for details)
+- `planning.py`: This allows the user to create observing plans (time,elevation pairs) e.g. for tracking the Galactic Plane

 ## Usage